cptpcrd/pypsutil/docs/index.rst

       for more information).
 However, it may support other platforms which have APIs that allow similar functionality.
 It also preemptively checks for PID reuse.

-      Currently, if the ``cpus`` list is empty, this method will throw an exception.
-However, in the future, it may be changed to replicate ``psutil``'s behavior in that case (i.e. use all available CPUs).
+      If the ``cpus`` list is empty, this method will reset the CPU affinity to the set of all available CPUs which this process can run on.

       :param iterable[int] cpus: The new set of CPUs that the process should be eligible to run on